pedromst2000/Freecodecamp_certifications/README.md

 # Python_Dev

-Python Projects developed for `FreeCodeCamp` or personal projects including `Scientific Computing`, `Data Analysis` and more with Python Frameworks such as `Flask`, `Django`, `NumPy`, `Matplotlib`, `Seaborn` and other AI libraries for `Gen AI` development.
-Some projects are developed for the `certification` projects (FreeCodeCamp).

-In the subfolder `Guide-Course` of `data-analysis` there is documentations about the topics and tools cover it in the projects featured by `FreeCodeCamp`.

-The documentations are a review made by me supported and based on what i learned in the course provided by `FreeCodeCamp`.

----
-### 🔜 To be added repositories of Backend Development of APIs with `Python` and other projects

----
+This repository contains only the official certification projects completed for the FreeCodeCamp curriculum.
+Each project demonstrates concepts and skills required by FreeCodeCamp, including `Scientific Computing` and `Data Analysis` with Python.
+All code and documentation are based on the requirements and guidelines provided by FreeCodeCamp.